rishibajekal/drimp/README.md

 ## Goals
 * Create a simple web application where people can share why they are drinking.
-* Experiment with using Redis, specifically with Tornado
+* Experiment with using MongoDB, specifically with Tornado
 * General hacking practice

 ## Technologies
 * Tornado (as web server
-* Redis (as a data store)
+* MongoDB (as a data store)